One Direction Couple Quarrels: Liam Payne And Cheryl, Harry Styles And Kendall Jenner, Plus Louis Tomlinson’s Breakup With Danielle Campbell

 Maybe Harry Styles and Kendall Jenner will someday have time for each other, and perhaps the same will be true of Louis Tomlinson and Danielle Campbell, but for now these relationships are either over or on hold.
 Liam Payne and Cheryl Cole have a baby coming, though, and that cannot be put on hold.

 One Direction’s Liam Payne is ready to move to LA.
 Cheryl Cole doesn’t want to leave her family, friends, and career in the UK.
 Is this disagreement a threat to Liam Payne and Cheryl Cole’s idyllic relationship?
-Celebs Now quote a source close to Liam and Cheryl.
+Celebs Now quotes a source close to Liam and Cheryl.

 “Liam [Payne] wants to get a big countryside place in Oxfordshire to be their base when they’re in the UK.
 He’s said he’s happy to visit the UK to see Cheryl’s family, but his goal is to relocate to LA.
 Cheryl’s putting her foot down and has said being with her family is too important for her to move.”